Learning Objectives Self-Check Edit (active tab)

 NASA defines thermodynamics as "the study of the effects of work, heat, and energy on a system."
 Thermodynamic principles are relevant to many applications, including things as diverse as nanotechnology, health sciences, refrigeration, climatology, manufacturing, space travel, and much, much more.
 If you are interested, here are some thermodynamic resources: Kahn Academy and Hyperphysics (from Georgia State University).

 Let’s assume the electricity in question is from a natural gas-fired power plant.
-If so, the electricity used to generate the light on your screen was originally chemical (potential) energy stored in the molecules of natural gas.
+If so, the electricity used to generate the light on the screen you are looking at right now was originally chemical (potential) energy stored in the molecules of natural gas.
 Note that before it was converted to electricity, it went through a number of conversions, including being burned (thermal and radiant energy), and spinning a turbine (motion energy).
 But let’s not stop there.
 Where did the natural gas get its energy?
 Before we answer this, please read the short readings below.

 To Read Now